Jean-Augustin Barral

 Jean-Augustin Barral (31 January 1819 – 10 September 1884) was a French agronomist and balloonist.

 Barral was born in Metz (Moselle).
 He studied at a polytechnic school and became a physicist as well as a professor of chemistry and agronomy.
 He wrote many works of popular science, especially concerning agriculture and irrigation, and became director of publication of scientific works.
 He was named perpetual secretary of the National Agricultural Society of France.
 He died in Fontenay-sous-Bois in 1884.

 His name was included as one of the 72 names on the Eiffel Tower.
 He was a friend of Jacques Alexandre Bixio.

+Biography

+A former student of the École polytechnique(X1838), he became a professor of chemistry.
+He authored numerous popular science books, particularly on agriculture and irrigation, and became the editor of scientific publications.